AdKats/AdKats/README.md

     Some layer providers require whitelisting of connections through their firewall.
 </p>
 <p>
-    <b>For AdKats to function properly, requests to the following domains/sub-domains must be allowed from your layer:</b>
+    <b>For AdKats to function properly, requests to the following domains/sub-domains must be allowed from your layer for http and https connections.
+If you do not understand what this means, please send this instruction and the list below to your layer host:</b>
 </p>
 <p>
 <table>